sf-wdi-24/modules/week-10-angular/day-04/module-01/readme.md

 ## Stretch Challenges

-1. Once your two apps are set up, pick one app, and build a JSON API to CRUD one resource (`todos` are always a good start).Test your API routes on Postman.
+1. Once your two apps are set up, pick one app, and build a JSON API to CRUD one resource (`todos` are always a good start).
+Test your API routes on Postman.

 2. Use Angular `$http` or `$resource` to query your API endpoints from the client side to implement full CRUD in your single-page app.